Skip to main content

 Send feedback

-Use /feedback to send feedback or report a bug from the current session.
+Use /feedback to open a feedback draft for the current session.
+You can choose whether to attach logs.
 To attach an earlier session, resume it first with pool -r, then run /feedback.

 Use other agent servers

-By default pool connects to Poolside’s built-in agent.
+By default, pool connects to the Poolside agent server.
 You can also connect it to any other Agent Client Protocol (ACP)-compatible agent server using --agent-server:

 # Claude Agent